OatsRx/mobile-first-mini-project/README.md

 # Mobile First Approach Mini Project

-## This webpage is a mini project on skills learnt on mobile first approach# mobile-first-mini-project
+## This webpage is a mini project on skills learnt on mobile first approach